Code talker: Navajo

-The First-29 and the creation of the code
+The First Twenty-Nine and the creation of the code

-One of the key differences between the Navajo Code Talkers and the Army Code Talkers is that the Navajo Code Talkers employed a coded version of their language.
-Other Navajos who were not trained in the Navajo Code could not decipher the messages being sent.
+One of the key features of the Navajo Code Talkers is that they employed a coded version of their language.
+Other Navajos not trained in the Navajo Code could not decipher the messages being sent.

-Platoon 382 was the Marine Corps' first "all-Indian, all-Navajo" Platoon.
-The members of this platoon would become known as The First Twenty-Nine.
-Most were recruited from near the Fort Wingate, NM area.
-The youngest was William Dean Yazzie (aka Dean Wilson) who was only 15 when he was recruited.
-The oldest was Carl N. Gorman - who with his son, R.C.
-Gorman, would go on to become an artist of great acclaim and who would design the Code Talkers' logo - at age 35.
+Platoon 382 was the Marine Corps's first "all-Indian, all-Navajo" platoon.
+Its members would become known as The First Twenty-Nine.
+Most were recruited from near the Fort Wingate, NM, area.
+The youngest was William Dean Yazzie (aka Dean Wilson), who was only 15 when he was recruited.
+The oldest was Carl N. Gorman—who with his son, R. C. Gorman, would become an artist of great acclaim and design the Code Talkers's logo—at age 35.

 The Navajo code was formally developed and modeled on the Joint Army/Navy Phonetic Alphabet that uses agreed-upon English words to represent letters.
 Since it was determined that phonetically spelling out all military terms letter by letter into words while in combat would be too time-consuming, some terms, concepts, tactics, and instruments of modern warfare were given uniquely formal descriptive nomenclatures in Navajo.
 For example, the word for shark referred to a destroyer, while silver oak leaf indicated the rank of lieutenant colonel.

 Deployment and evolution of the code and post-war code talkers

-A codebook was developed to teach the many relevant words and concepts to new initiates.
+A codebook was developed to teach new initiates the many relevant words and concepts.
 The text was for classroom purposes only and was never to be taken into the field.
 The code talkers memorized all these variations and practiced their rapid use under stressful conditions during training.
 Navajo speakers who had not been trained in the code work would have no idea what the code talkers' messages meant; they would hear only truncated and disjointed strings of individual, unrelated nouns and verbs.

 The Navajo code talkers were commended for the skill, speed, and accuracy they demonstrated throughout the war.
 At the Battle of Iwo Jima, Major Howard Connor, 5th Marine Division signal officer, had six Navajo code talkers working around the clock during the first two days of the battle.
 These six sent and received over 800 messages, all without error.
 Connor later said, "Were it not for the Navajos, the Marines would never have taken Iwo Jima."

-After incidents where Navajo code talkers were mistaken for ethnic Japanese and were captured by other American soldiers, several were assigned a personal bodyguard whose principal duty was to protect them from their own side.
-According to Bill Toledo, one of the second group after the original 29, they had a secret secondary duty: if their charge was at risk of being captured, they were to shoot him to protect the code.
-Fortunately, none was ever called upon to do so.
+After incidents where Navajo code talkers were mistaken for ethnic Japanese and were captured by other American soldiers, several were assigned a personal bodyguard whose principal duty was to protect them from their side.
+According to Bill Toledo, one of the second groups after the original 29, they had a secret secondary duty: if their charge was at risk of being captured, they were to shoot him to protect the code.
+Fortunately, none were ever called upon to do so.